jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 import jax.numpy as np
 ```

-Then making our `gpt2` function batched is as easy as:
+Then, making our `gpt2` function batched is as easy as:

 ```python
 gpt2_batched = jax.vmap(gpt2, in_axes=[0, None, None, None, None, None])